cradic3143/actor-db-php-jquery/README.md

 * fallback if JavaScript is not enabled
 * twitter bootstrap for basic preset styling
 * CoffeeScript for javascript fun https://github.com/design48/actor-db-php-jquery/blob/master/js/scripts.coffee
-* Heroku.com cloud app platform for ease of deployment via git
+* http://www.heroku.com cloud app platform for ease of deployment via git

+## Tech Notes

+* had issues migrating MySQL database from local to cloud.
+Was getting access denied issues regarding `TRIGGERS` and `FUNCTIONS` defined that needed **SUPER** privilege access.
+* For import onto demo database, I manually deleted those triggers and functions as I was not going to be doing any inserts, just querying for display

 ## Screenshots